madameczek/HomeAutomation/README.md

 ![DevBoard](RPiDevBoard.png)

 ---
-If you want ask a question, visit my [home page](https://www.adameczek.pl) where contact info can be found :)
+If you have questions, visit my [home page](https://www.adameczek.pl "My Homepage") where contact info can be found :)